Noble friendship is the

 I earned a Master of Arts in Transpersonal Counseling Psychology from Naropa University in the mid-90s with a focus in Jungian Psychology.
 Additionally, I pursued post-graduate studies in Dreambody work, spiritual direction, and spiritually-integrated psychotherapy (SIP), a year-long course of study developed by the Association for Clinical Pastoral Education (CPE).

-I live within the Appalachian Piedmont of north-central Georgia, original home of the Cherokee, Muskogee, and Yuchi peoples, and am a frequent hillwalker, an apprentice of the seasonal cycles through tending a mid-size organic vegetable garden, and the writings of various Wayfaring poets (and other spiritual ancestors), past and present, are always in my vest pocket.
+I live within the Appalachian Piedmont of north-central Georgia, original home of the Cherokee, Muskogee, and Yuchi peoples.
+I am a frequent hillwalker, an apprentice of the seasonal cycles through tending a mid-size organic vegetable garden, and the writings of various Wayfaring poets of Japan (and other spiritual ancestors), past and present, are always in my vest pocket.

 Frank Inzan Owen, M.A.